Class: Hormonal therapy

 What can patients do to help alleviate or prevent discomfort and side effects?

-• Pay careful attention to the physician’s instructions and inform the physician of any side effects.
+- Pay careful attention to the physician’s instructions, and discuss side effects with your physician.

 Are there any special precautions patients should be aware of before starting treatment?

-• Patients should inform their physician of any other medication they are taking (whether prescription or over-the-counter, including vitamins, herbs, etc.) as they may interfere with treatment.
+- Patients should inform their physician of any other medication or supplement they are taking (whether prescription or over-the-counter).

 When should patients notify their physician?